A diverse spectrum of diseases affects the biliary system, often presenting with similar clinical signs and symptoms. See the images below.

 The management of this disorder has 2 goals, as follows: (1) the treatment of symptoms and complications that result from chronic cholestasis, and (2) the suppression of the underlying pathogenic process (ie, the destruction of small intralobular hepatic bile ducts).
 The complications that occur in PBC that require therapy include pruritus, metabolic bone disease, hypercholesterolemia/xanthomas, atherosclerosis, malabsorption, vitamin deficiencies, hypothyroidism, and anemia.

 Data exist showing that medical therapy benefits patients with PBC.
-The only approved treatment is UDCA, which is the only treatment (aimed at modifying the natural history of the disease) recommended in the guidelines issued by the American Association for the Study of Liver Diseases (AASLD).
+UDCA is the only treatment (aimed at modifying the natural history of the disease) currently recommended in the guidelines issued by the American Association for the Study of Liver Diseases (AASLD).
 UDCA alone (13-15 mg/kg/d is given in divided doses with meals and at bedtime) in asymptomatic patients with stages I-III disease.
 Blood tests are monitored every 3 months.
 If normalized within 6 months, UDCA is continued and liver biopsy is repeated within 18-24 months.
 If the biopsy result is stable or improved, UDCA is continued indefinitely and a liver biopsy is repeated after 2-3 years and then less often if still improved.

 In clinical studies, colchicine had no effect on symptoms, physical findings, or histology, but it improved levels of serum albumin, bilirubin, alkaline phosphatase, cholesterol, and aminotransferases.
 One study showed improved mortality rates (21% vs 47%, P = 0.05).
 In a double-blind randomized clinical trial, azathioprine was well tolerated, slowed incapacitation, and improved actuarial survival by 20 months.
 However, the development of major complications or the need for liver transplantation was not influenced.
 In a small prospective randomized trial, chlorambucil reduced the inflammatory cell infiltrate, but it did not improve serum alkaline phosphatase levels, fibrosis, or histologic severity.